 I loved the display of items found on the property during initial restoration.

 Sugar Hollow Red is one of Stinson’s wines.
-I liked the name because we were staying nearby at an excellent B&B called Inn at Sugar Hollow Farm.
+I liked the name because we were staying nearby at an excellent B&B called Inn at Sugar Hollow Farm (now closed!).

 Next day, our first stop was White Hall Vineyards.